om81/bumert/README.md

 # bumert

-`bumert` is a simple, fluent assertion library for Go.
+`bumert` is a simple, fluent assertion library for Go that does nothing... in production builds.

 **Core Feature:** Assertions only execute and are only compiled into your binary when the `debug` build tag (or the `bumert` build tag) is specified.
 In standard/production builds (when the tag is _not_ provided), the assertion calls become no-ops, incurring zero runtime overhead.

+> Yes I know, The name could have been **arsert**

 ## Installation